 About Me:

-I am a fourth-year PhD candidate in Linguistics at the University of California, Davis, where I work in the Phonetics Lab with Dr. Georgia Zellou.
+I am a fifth-year PhD candidate in Linguistics at the University of California, Davis, where I work in the Phonetics Lab with Dr. Georgia Zellou.

 My research interests include phonetics/phonology, speech perception, psycholinguistics, sociolinguistics, and human-computer interaction.
 Please click here to access my full CV.

 I am also passionate about teaching!
-Please click here to learn more about my teaching philosophy, here to view some of my sample course materials, and here to read some sample evaluations.
+Please click here to view some of my sample course materials and here to read some sample evaluations.

 Updates:

-6/10/25: Maryam Bamshad, Karina Xie, Rema Rasheed, Kathryn Holt, Grace Assabil-Bentum, and I have a new paper that has been accepted in Frontiers in Psychology!
+6/25/25: Maryam Bamshad, Karina Xie, Rema Rasheed, Kathryn Holt, Grace Assabil-Bentum, and I have a new paper that has been published in Frontiers in Psychology!
 The paper is titled: "Exposure to subtle dominance cues in asymmetric power relationships activates the stress response and affects decision-making".
+The paper is available at this link.

 3/29/25: For the Spring 2025 quarter, I will work as a teaching assistant for LIN 171 (Introduction to Psycholinguistics) and LIN 001 (Introduction to Linguistics).